 Read DOM XSS Explained for more detailed and technical information about this vulnerability.

-Netsparker detects pages that are susceptible to Command Injection vulnerabilities, whereby input data is interpreted as an operating system command.
+Netsparker detects pages that are susceptible to Command Injection, whereby input data is interpreted as an operating system command.

 Blind Command Injection